-The MNWD Board of Directors typically meets the third Thursday of each month beginning at 6 p.m. at MNWD, 27500 La Paz Road, Laguna Niguel, CA 92677.
-More information is available at www.mnwd.com.
+The Moulton Niguel Board of Directors typically meet the third Monday and Wednesday of the month at 8:30am and the third Thursday of the month at 6pm at the District office at 27500 La Paz Road, Laguna Niguel, CA 92677.
+More information about regular meetings and events is available at www.mnwd.com/events.